Change management vs. configuration management in ITIL – how are they different?

 - Post Implementation Review and Change Closure

-This pipeline of sub-processes is designed to help organizations effectively assess, plan, implement, log, and review changes to IT services.
+This change management system helps organizations effectively assess, plan, implement, log, and review changes to IT services.

 ITIL V3 vs. ITIL V4